truera/kubernetes-ingress-controller/keps/0002-kong-gateway-api.md

 - All milestones of the above `Graduation Criteria` have been completed
 - We have support for all of the [entire Gateway APIs spec][gateway-spec]
 - Our integration and E2E testing provides feature cover and strong regression protections
-- Gateway APIs themselves have reached a GA status in upstream Kubernetes
+- Gateway APIs themselves have reached a GA status in upstream Kubernetes -> Users must be able to use beta API in production.
+We CANNOT wait for Gateway API to reach GA before we can have users using it in prod.
+The naming is contextual here.
+Beta in k8s requires prod usage to graduate to GA.
-- A version of Kubernetes which includes the Gateway APIs standard becomes GA
+- A version of Kubernetes which includes the Gateway APIs standard becomes GA -> no one even knows if that will even happen.
+Recommend removing it.
 - Gateway API documentation is added to [our documentation][kong-docs]

 [gateway-spec]:https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/